Venezuela: Corruption

-Corruption in Venezuela is high by world standards and was so for much of the 20th century.
+Corruption in Venezuela is high by global standards and was so for much of the 20th century.
 The discovery of oil worsened political corruption.
 By the late 1970s, Juan Pablo Pérez Alfonso's description of oil as "the Devil's excrement" had become a common expression in Venezuela.
 The Corruption Perceptions Index has ranked Venezuela as one of the most corrupt countries since the survey started in 1995.
-The 2010 ranking placed Venezuela at number 164, out of 178 ranked countries in government transparency.
+The 2010 ranking placed Venezuela at 164 out of 178 ranked countries in government transparency.
 By 2016, the rank had increased to 166 out of 178.
 The World Justice Project ranked Venezuela 99th out of 99 countries surveyed in its 2014 Rule of Law Index.

 This corruption is shown with Venezuela's significant involvement in drug trafficking, with Colombian cocaine and other drugs transiting Venezuela towards the United States and Europe.
-In the period 2003–2008 Venezuelan authorities seized the fifth-largest total quantity of cocaine in the world, behind Colombia, the United States, Spain and Panama.
-In 2006, the government's agency for combating illegal drug trade in Venezuela, ONA, was incorporated into the office of the vice-president.
+In the period 2003–2008, authorities seized the fifth-largest total quantity of cocaine in the world.
+In 2006, the Oficina Nacional Antidrogas was incorporated into the office of the vice-president.
 However, many major government and military officials have been known for their involvement with drug trafficking.